Our Vietnamese Coffee Journey

 Hey there, coffee lovers!
 I’m Oliver, and I’m excited to share my family’s journey through Vietnam’s incredible coffee culture at Mangoes and Palm Trees.

 Welcome to our tropical adventure through Vietnamese coffee, straight from our home in Da Nang and Hoi An, Vietnam, where my wife Natalia, our son Victor, and I dive into this vibrant scene daily.
 Vietnam, the world’s second-largest coffee exporter, is famous for its bold Robusta beans, brewed with a traditional phin filter and often paired with creamy condensed milk.
-From the refreshing Ca Phe Sua Da to Hanoi’s iconic Egg Coffee and our family’s obsession, Coconut Coffee, I’ll guide you through the diverse types of Vietnamese coffee and the enchanting coffee culture across the country.
-Check out the video Vietnamese Coffee Guide 2025 | Best Da Nang for a visual tour of Da Nang’s coffee scene, and explore more at our Recipes Collection and Asia Travel Guides.
+From the refreshing Ca Phe Sua Da to Hanoi’s iconic Egg Coffee, I’ll guide you through the diverse types of Vietnamese coffee and the enchanting coffee culture across the country.
+Check out the video Vietnamese Coffee Guide 2025 | Best Da Nang for a visual tour of Da Nang’s coffee scene, and explore more at our Coffee Recipes and Asia Travel Guides.

 A glimpse of Da Nang’s vibrant coffee culture from Vietnamese Coffee Guide 2025 | Best Da Nang.